takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 A directional light representing the sun.

-It calculates the sun’s radiance by sampling the precomputed transmittance texture on the CPU.
+It calculates the sun's radiance by sampling the precomputed transmittance texture on the CPU.

 → [Source](/packages/atmosphere/src/SunDirectionalLight.ts)